 - It’s specific.
 Be sure to get specific about the details.
 Bring up something that you actually enjoyed talking about in the interview.
 These details will trigger the hiring manager’s memory and help make a great, lasting impression.

 - It should be sent as quickly as possible.
 Aim to send your email within two hours of your interview.
 This will show your enthusiasm, and it’ll be easier for you to remember all the details you should include.

 Advanced tip: The best people in every field automate as many areas of their lives as possible.
 You can actually automate your interview follow-up email, if you want to save some time and ensure it gets sent.
 You can do this by creating a draft of your follow-up email before you even go to the interview.
 That way after it’s done, you can simply open the draft, fill in the missing details, and hit “send.”
 Boom.
 You’re done and can spend more time focusing on the Big Wins in your life.

-After waiting a few days, you can use this gentle email template to nudge them along:
+Use this gentle email template to nudge them along.